 If a tooth has been broken or damaged by decay, we will always try to fix it with a filling, crown or other appropriate treatment.
 Sometimes, though, there’s too much damage for the tooth to be repaired.
 In this case, the tooth may need to be extracted.

-Most dental bone grafting procedures are done to restore your bone to its previous form following tooth loss, gum disease or trauma.
+After experiencing tooth loss, trauma, gum disease, or even after tooth extraction, many dental bone grafting procedures are performed in order to restore your bone to its previous form.
 Many people don’t realize that if you have lost one or more teeth that are not replaced, you will start a gradual bone loss in that area.
-Bone grafting may also be used to maintain bone structure after tooth extraction.
 While the need for bone grafting has been significantly reduced, it has not been eliminated entirely.
-However, in most cases it is now a minimally invasive procedure that can be managed quite easily.
+However, in most cases, it is now a minimally invasive procedure that can be managed quite easily.

 While bone grafting can sound pretty scary at first, the truth is that bone grafting in the oral cavity today is a routine, predictable and painless procedure.
-Restoring and maintaining facial bone structure is important for several reasons.
-Many dental procedures, such as dental implant placement, require that the bone be as close to its original dimension and position as possible for optimal results.
-If the bone under your gum is not tall enough, not wide enough or both, you will need a procedure to add bone to your jaw before implants can be placed in order for them to be stable and strong.
-Bone augmentation is a term that describes a variety of procedures used to “build” bone so that dental implants can be placed.
-These procedures typically involve grafting (adding) bone or bonelike material to the jaw.
+There are plenty of reasons that restoring and maintaining facial bone structure is important.
+For optimal results, many dental procedures require that the bone be as close as possible to its original dimension and position as possible.
+Sometimes the bone under your gum may not be tall or wide enough for the treatment you need.
+In cases like these, you will need a procedure to add bone to your jaw before implants can be placed in order for them to be stable and strong.
+Bone augmentation procedures usually involve adding bone or bone-like material to the jaw so that dental implants can be placed properly.
 Grafting procedures place a framework of material in the areas of missing bone into which these cells can enter and start the rebuilding process.
 Over time your cells will remodel the graft material into your own functioning bone.